mrsadengineer/DronePhotoImageizer/README.md

 *  -- Binary class
 *  -- Multi Class
 * resize images to lower processing needs for large files.
-  * (microsoft.ml.imageanalytics)
-* Using Emgu.CV For Panorama Stitching
+* Using Emgu.CV For Panorama/Scans Stitching
 * object detection
     * detects lables on stiched map or single image
+* Inspect collection of images as stats
+  * number of images
+  * max and min in gps metadata
+  * list all metadata
+  * list readable metadata
+* create grid/matrix of photos by gps to begin to stitch

+### technicals specs
 * x64 bit for Ml.NET
+* include

 ### wish list
 * web asp.net implementation